-Despite enjoying her time in the south, her heart belongs at home in Glasgow, and she escapes back to the motherland whenever she can to be once again surrounded by loudmouthed Glaswegians and affordable nights out.
+Having recently graduated from the University of Bristol, she’s now back at home in Glasgow, happy to be once again surrounded by loudmouthed Glaswegians and affordable nights out.

 Annie McNamee